MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ## Limitations and considerations

-When using OAuth2 credentials, the gateway currently doesn't support refreshing tokens automatically when access tokens expire (one hour after the refresh started).
-If you get the errors "InvalidConnectionCredentials" or "AccessUnauthorized" when accessing cloud data sources using OAuth2 credentials even though the credentials have been updated recently, you might be hitting this error.
-This limitation for long running refreshes exists for both VNET gateways and on-premises data gateways.
+When you use OAuth2 credentials, the gateway currently doesn't support refreshing tokens automatically when access tokens expire (one hour after the refresh started).
+If you get the errors "InvalidConnectionCredentials" or "AccessUnauthorized" when accessing cloud data sources using OAuth2 credentials even though the credentials were updated recently, you might be hitting this error.
+This limitation for long running refreshes exists for both VNet gateways and on-premises data gateways.

 The Power BI [gateways REST APIs](/rest/api/power-bi/gateways) don't support [gateway clusters](service-gateway-high-availability-clusters.md).